All students must register for school each year on the dates and at the place designated by the Superintendent.

 Foster Care Students

-The Superintendent will appoint at least one employee to act as a liaison to facilitate the enrollment and transfer of records of students in the legal custody of the Illinois Department of Children and Family Services when enrolling in or changing schools.
+The Superintendent will appoint at least one employee to act as a liaison to facilitate the enrollment and transfer of records of students in the legal custody of the Ill DeparT of Children and Family Services when enrolling in or changing schools.

 Student Transfers To and From Non-District Schools